I am sorry for the lack of new posts and projects on the blog in the past few months, below is an overview of what I have been doing.

 Many of the components we are now purchasing have significantly increased in price, some more than double their previous prices.

-With less time spent building the Raspberry Pi expansion boards, we have been working on other things, including improving our web development skills, completing some household projects, and spending more time on our allotment growing food.
+With less time spent building the Raspberry Pi development boards, we have been working on other things, including improving our web development skills, completing some household projects, and spending more time on our allotment growing food.

 Our Allotment and growing food